BroadbandForum/meshComms/README.md

 See [CONTRIBUTING.md] for how you can contribute to the project.

+This repository is still heavily developed.
+You can follow the development by watching the repository.
+If you want to get involved, please send a mail to
+Arnout Vandecappelle &lt;arnout.vandecappelle@essensium.com&gt;.

+Initial integration into OpenWRT can be found at https://github.com/prplfoundation/prplMesh-openwrt.
+We test on a Turris Omnia and on a BL3100 router.

 *Below is (mostly) the README.md from the [original Broadband Forum repository](https://github.com/BroadbandForum/meshComms).
 It has not been kept up to date with recent changes in the code.*